openKolibri/halo-90/readme.md

 ![IMG-schematic]

 Also availible as a [pdf][PDF-schematic].
 The layout is done partially programatically using text manipulation and template stamping using javascript and node.
-The code is made aviliblile [here][nodeHaloBuilding]
+The code is made aviliblile [here][nodeHaloBuilding].

 #### LEDs
 There are 90 LEDs that make up the ring, All are regular `0402` red diodes.
 All the cathodes (K/-) face towards the center of the board, and are placed at `4°` intervals.
 The LEDS are charlieplexed with ten lines providing individual control.
 They are run at as high of a current as the battery's internal resistance and GPIO max current allows, so no resistors are used.
 The red LEDs, with their `2.0 V` - `2.6 V` forward voltage, provide the abilibty to maximize battery usage
-We are using [BL-HUB37A-AV-TRB], as it is low cost and has high availabilty across multiple vendors in China, but any 0402 LED with a V<sub>f</sub> below 2.7V, should yield an equivalent battery life.
+We are using [BL-HUB37A-AV-TRB], as it is low cost and has high availabilty across multiple vendors in China, but any `0402` LED with a V<sub>f</sub> below `2.7 V`, should yield an equivalent battery life.

 ![IMG-BL-HUB37A-AV-TRB]

 #### Microcontroller
 *STMicroelectonics's* [STM8L151G4] act as the main controller for the earring.
 The low power microcontroller has a wide range of peripherals, a long expected production life, and low cost and availability in high quantities.
-Running at its max speed of 16Mhz is able to easily charliplex the 90 Leds at over 1kHz.
-The 12b ADC is used to readout the microphone and has plenty of flash (up to 32k) to store a assortment of light patterns or complex processed designs.
+Running at its max speed of `16 Mhz` is able to easily charliplex the 90 Leds at over `1 kHz`.
+The `12b ADC` is used to readout the microphone and has plenty of flash (up to `32k`) to store a assortment of light patterns or complex processed designs.

 ![IMG-STM8L15xxx]

 #### Battery
 *Linx Technologies's* aptly named [BAT-HLD-001] is a stamped die-cut sheet-metal battery-holder that is as low profile as possible.
-It is sized for a CR2032 lithium cell.
+It is sized for a `CR2032` lithium cell.
 The metal acts as the anode while the pad on the PCB is the cathode.
 Battery life varies based on what threshold for brightness you are content with, as over its lifetime, the internal resistance of the battery increases and the voltage decreases.
 This means that the current possible also decreases and thus the brightness.

 ![IMG-BAT-HLD-001]